 - Explicitly defining IFC and MIGA’s responsibility to provide direct financial contribution for remedial action

 - Providing access to remedy after the end of a project

 - Delivering remedy to communities experiencing harm from projects that have already been approved

-BIC joins an alliance of civil society organizations in calling on IFC to engage with a range of stakeholders during the consultation process and significantly improve the quality and ultimate effectiveness of the policy.
+BIC joins others in civil society in calling on IFC to engage with a range of stakeholders during the consultation process and significantly improve the quality and ultimate effectiveness of the Approach.
 Through the development of the Approach to Remedial Action, IFC has the unique opportunity to reestablish itself as a leader in the development finance field.
 We encourage IFC to strengthen the Approach to Remedial Action and recognize that a rights-compatible remedy framework at the IFC would serve as crucial guidance for other development finance institutions.

 In addition to the proposed Approach to Remedial Action, IFC also released its draft IFC Responsible Exit Principles, which fail to adequately recognize the importance of including impacted communities as full stakeholders in the process.
 While BIC welcomes IFC’s draft principles, we call on IFC to commit to developing plans for exit through a collaborative process that consults with leaders of project-affected communities in a culturally and gender appropriate manner, preserving the security of participants.
 The plan should also be guided by the principles of do no harm, transparency, and aim to prevent escalation of social conflicts and risks of reprisals.
 Finally, we encourage IFC to consider the range of potential harms resulting from IFC projects and identify viable solutions to address such harms.